ndamgoba/Josey/README.md

 # Josey
-The mostl popular usernameis Josey
+The mostl popular username is Josey